AlanMorel/resaic/README.md

 SESSION_SECRET=secret
 ```

-Create a folder called `logs` at the root:
+Create a folder called `logs` at the root

 ```sh
 mkdir logs